Llangynog 2 miles.

 The pleasant village of Llangynog lies in breathtaking countryside amidst the beautiful Berwyn Mountains and surrounding wooded hills and valleys.
 The area has a history of lead, silver and slate mining dating back to the 17th Century but today it is a renowned location for climbing, birdwatching, walking and cycling, with famous mountain bike trails near Dolgellau, and a mountain bike centre at Llandegla.
-The village boasts two pubs, both of which serve good food and are perfect to relax in after an exciting day out.
-Enjoy Lake Bala, a wonderful beauty spot, with excellent fishing, a variety of water sports including white water rafting and a lakeside steam railway, or visit Lake Vyrnwy, which has a RSPB centre, bike hire and a sculpture park.
+Llangynog boasts two pubs, both of which serve good food and are perfect to relax in after an exciting day out, plus on the outskirts of the village is a down hill mountain bike centre.
+There is also an off road motorbike experience, which is set on a 1500 acre site further up the valley which needs to be booked in advance.
+Enjoy Lake Bala, a wonderful beauty spot, with excellent fishing, a variety of water sports including white water rafting and a lakeside steam railway, or visit Lake Vyrnwy, which has an RSPB centre, bike hire and a sculpture park.
 Also within easy reach is Llanrhaeadr Waterfall, the tallest single drop waterfall in England and Wales.
 This is a beautiful part of the country and is perfect for touring the rest of North and Mid Wales and even Shropshire.